 * Click here for rating key

-The Marlay House Restaurant Review: A pub gathering place and a home-away-from-home for Irish ex-pats, The Marlay House is owned by three family members from Dublin.
+The Marlay House Restaurant Review: Three family members, Irish ex-pats from Dublin, own this traditional-feeling pub that’s also a frequent meeting spot for local pols during elections.
 Dark woods, low lighting and intimate subspaces create an interesting atmosphere.
-Chef Zach Thigpen keeps the faith with traditional Irish comfort fare classics of shepherd’s pie (although made with beef), Guinness-braised beef brisket and fish ‘n’ chips, along with weekend brunch.
-For that experience, go with rib-sticking brisket and eggs or the full Irish breakfast, complete with black-and-white pudding.
+The kitchen keeps the faith with Irish comfort fare classics of shepherd’s pie (although closer to cottage pie as it’s made with beef), Guinness-braised beef brisket and fish ‘n’ chips, along with weekend brunch.
+For the latter, go with rib-sticking brisket and eggs or the full Irish breakfast, complete with black-and-white pudding.
 American pub grub includes a burger and a good meatloaf.
 Among the Southern touches are shrimp and grits, fried green tomatoes, collard greens and mac 'n' cheese.
-Dense chocolate Guinness-infused cake is the dessert choice, but apple raisin bread pudding is available, too.
+Inexplicably, the bangers and mash with onion gravy aren't listed on the menu, but if you ask for them, they may be available.
+Dense chocolate Guinness-infused cake is the dessert choice; however, apple raisin bread pudding is an option.
 There’s a wine list, but this is brew heaven, with choices that range across the globe, including many on draught as well as by the bottle.
 St. Patrick’s Day is taken seriously here.
-Euro football (soccer, that is) is the frequent bill of fare on the TVs.
-Inexplicably, the good bangers and mash with onion gravy aren't listed on the menu, but if you ask for them, they appear in a twinkling.
-Ditto the occasional rarely seen Dublin special called "coddle."
+Euro football (soccer that is) is the frequent bill of fare on the TVs.